pvam/JoinDiscovery/README.md

 Step 2: Collect statistics about data and its distribution and do a smart pruning. more thought should be put here to avoid true negativities and false positives.

 Step 3: Perform several experiments varying both sampling percentage as well as threshold and experimentally find a pair for which it works the best.
 This procedure can be repeated several times in order to improve the confidence.
+(On top of postgres)